 See Section 7.2.2 for restrictions on use of suspension.
-The CA SHALL describe its suspension practices in the CA's CP and/or CPS.
+The CA implementing suspension SHALL only use the CRL reason of certificate Hold (6).
+The CA SHALL describe its suspension practices for Subscriber Certificates in the CA's CP and/or CPS.